screeneroner/fc-express-placement/README.md

 <br/>

 # Installing Express Placement Toolbar Button
-To have an ability to quickly switch on Express Placement table, you may place a button to quickly exwcute this macro and bring up Express Placement table:
+To have an ability to quickly switch on Express Placement table, you may place a button to quickly execute this macro and bring up Express Placement table:

 1. Download the _fc-express-placement.FCMacro_ file and place it in the _User Macros_ folder inside your FreeCAD installation folder.
 2. _Select_ the Express Placement macro in the _User Macros_ panel, invoked from the FreeCAD _main menu Macro / Macros / User Macros_.